meteor/meteor/docs/client/full-api/api/templates.md

   var template = this;

   template.subscribe('listOfThings', function () {
-    Tracker.afterFlush(function() {
+    // Wait for the data to load using the callback Tracker.afterFlush(function () {
+      // Use Tracker.afterFlush to wait for the UI to re-render
-      // Use highlight.js to highlight a code snippet after
+      // then use highlight.js to highlight a code snippet highlightBlock(template.find('.code'));
-      // the data has loaded.
-      highlightBlock(template.find('.code'));
     });
   });